-A Complete Guide to Loss functions for Regression Algorithms
+A Beginner’s Guide to Loss functions for Regression Algorithms

 Loss function in supervised machine learning is like a compass that gives algorithms a sense of direction while learning parameters or weights.